kingstroke/teensy3_qemu/README.md

 teensy3_qemu
 ============

-Changes to QEMU to accomodate the teensy3.x arm platform (Cortex-m4)
+Changes to QEMU to accommodate the teensy3.x arm platform (Cortex-m4)

 The 2.0.0 release of QEMU comes close to being useful for emulating the teensy-3.x platform, using the lm3s6965evb machine (Stellaris